Scaling up CRAFT and Fairmined initiatives for responsible gold in Honduras

 Led by the Alliance for Responsible Mining (ARM), and in collaboration with other organisations, this project aimed to:

 - Improve working conditions and mining practices in the ASM sector in Honduras, so it becomes a legitimate, responsible, and profitable sector that promotes inclusive and sustainable development in rural areas, improving livelihoods of miners and their communities

 - Scale up the CRAFT code and Fairmined standard to create a sustainable supply chain and promote responsibly produced gold from Honduras, and

 - Help prepare miners, supply chain actors and government institutions for the implementation of the EU conflict minerals regulation.

-Building on our dialogue methodology, we are leading a multi-stakeholder dialogue process to promote a national mining vision and support mutual learning and continued collaboration during the project lifetime and beyond.
-We will:
+Building on our dialogue methodology, we led the first multi-stakeholder ASM dialogue process in Honduras to promote a national mining vision and support mutual learning and continued collaboration in the sector.

-- Convene multi-stakeholder dialogues, ensuring that voices throughout the supply chain are heard and promoting trust between stakeholder groups
+- Convening multi-stakeholder dialogues, ensuring that voices throughout the supply chain are heard and promoting trust between stakeholder groups

-- Contribute to training the different national actors in the EU conflict mineral regulation and increase knowledge and capacity
+- Contributing to training the different national actors in the EU conflict mineral regulation and increasing knowledge and capacity, and

-- Promote and disseminate the learning and results of the project in international forums.
+- Promoting and disseminating the learning and results of the project in international forums.